Ecommerce Platform: 12 Best Choices for 2025 Tested By Us

 Headless

-To understand what a headless ecommerce platform is, first, it’s necessary to know what the front-end and back-end are when it comes to a website.
-Basically, the front-end is the interface, the visual element, what you see, while the back-end is the behind-the-scenes, the infrastructure that enables the website to function.
+To understand what a headless ecommerce platform is, first, it's necessary to know what the front-end and back-end are when it comes to a website.
+Basically, the front-end is the interface, the visual element, what you see on the website.
+On the other hand, the back-end is the behind-the-scenes, the infrastructure that enables the website to function.

-A headless ecommerce platform, different from the usual, separates the front-end from the back-end to offer more freedom and flexibility when it comes to creating and offering new shopping experiences.
+A headless ecommerce platform, different from the usual, separates the front-end from the back-end to offer more freedom and flexibility to create and offer new shopping experiences.
 APIs (Application Programming Interfaces) are used to publish content, product, and banners, for example.

-One thing is important to keep in mind, though, to have a headless ecommerce you will need to count on a team of developers, knowing code is essential in this case.
+One thing is important to keep in mind, though, to have a headless ecommerce you will need to count on a team of developers.
+In this case, it's essential to know how to code.

 Open-Source